-Each AcuRite Access, PC Connect Display, or Wi-Fi Display and the accounts you're following are displayed as a tab on your Dashboard.
+Each AcuRite Access, PC Connect Display, or Direct to Wi-Fi Display and the accounts you're following are displayed as a tab on your Dashboard.
 Select the tab name to view the Connection Device and its linked Sensor readings and status.

 The Status bar, located to the left of the device name, indicates its current status.
 Select the status bar to view additional status details.